- Black Friday 2023 context overview

 Focus on lowering the cart abandonment rate

-For eCommerce stores, cart abandonment has a number of detrimental implications, including data skewing, lower conversion rates, higher client acquisition expenses, and more.
+For eCommerce stores, cart abandonment has several detrimental implications, including data skewing, lower conversion rates, higher client acquisition expenses, and more.

 By taking these steps to actively discourage users from leaving your website after adding items to their carts, you can most effectively beat this issue.